ADGEfficiency/adgefficiency.github.io/_posts/2020-11-16-animated-deep-learning.md

 """
 ```

+<br></br>

 # 2D Convolutional Layer

-**If you had to pick one architecture as the most important in deep learning, it's hard to look past convolution**.
+**If you had to pick one architecture as the most important in deep learning, it's hard to look past convolution** (see what I did there?).

 AlexNet (that won the 2012 ImageNet competition) is seen by many as the start of modern deep learning.
 Another landmark use of convolution was Le-Net-5 in 1998, a 7 layer convolutional neural network used by Yann LeCun to classify handwritten digits.

 The convolutional neural network is the workhorse of deep learning - it can be used with text, audio, video and images.
 Convolutional neural networks can be used to classify the contents of the image, recognize faces and create captions for images.

-## What is the intuition and inductive bias of convolution?
+## What is the intuition and inductive bias of convolutional layers?

 The 2D convolutional layer is inspired by our own visual cortex.
 Work by Hubel & Wiesel in the 1950's showed that individual neurons in the visual cortexes of mammals are activated by small regions of vision.